-This 33 week - 940clock hour Medical Assistants are trained to perform administrative work, perform certain basic clinical procedures and assist with examinations and lab work.
+This 30 week - 900 clock hour Medical Assistants are trained to perform administrative work, perform certain basic clinical procedures and assist with examinations and lab work.
 Duties may include answering phones, scheduling appointments, and performing bookkeeping related functions.
 Students will learn to obtain and record health histories, vital signs, weight and height.
 In some cases they may test vision, draw blood, and perform basic lab procedures.
 Graduates receive a certificate of completion for Medical Assistant from Rio Grande Valley College.
-Graduates of this program may pursue certification by passing national measures and proficiency examination with the National Center for Competency Testing.
+Graduates of this program may pursue certification by passing a nationally measured and proficiency examination.